 Log into your AncestryDNA account and choose Your DNA Results Summary from the DNA dropdown menu.
 Then click Settings in the upper right corner.
 Then click Download Your Raw DNA Data.
 Save the file to your computer.

-Once the upload is processed, you will be able to see your genetic matches and contact them.
-Some additional features, like a chromosome browser and the ethnic ancestry breakdown are perpetually free for anyone who uploads before December 1, 2018.
-Those who upload after that date will need to pay a small fee (not yet announced) for access to those features.
+Once the upload is processed, you will be able to see your genetic matches and contact them for free.
+Some additional features, like a chromosome browser and the ethnic ancestry breakdown require a small optional fee.

 NOTE: Like Ancestry, MyHeritage has a huge collection of genealogical records.
 Access to those records requires an optional subscription.
 But you do NOT need the subscription to view and contact your DNA matches.